bencoman/pharogui-exercism/README.md

 # pharogui-exercism
 Investigating the feasibility of a GUI interface with Pharo to Exercism.

 The first job is to work our what its service API looks like.
-This is done by running Wireshark while running the commandline tool, following the examples given at http://cli.exercism.io/usage/

-## Basic Usage
+Exercism makes this easy with its commandline tool providing a very useful '--verbose' flag to show requests and responses.
+We'll start with the basic usage given at http://cli.exercism.io/usage/.

-### Downloading exercises
+## Downloading exercises

-You download exercises for a track with the 'fetch' command, replacing $TRACK_ID with the ID of the track you are working on, e.g. go/python/haskell:
+Exercises are downloaded for a track with the 'fetch' command, replacing $TRACK_ID with the ID of the track you are working on, e.g. go/python/haskell:
+COMMANDLINE:
 ```
 $ exercism fetch $TRACK_ID
 $ exercism fetch go